• Skip to primary navigation

 This version of chow mein uses carrot and zucchini as “noodles”, and you can use just about any vegetable that can be peeled or spiraled into noodles.
 I made this dish a month ago or so when my older son was home, and he was amazed at how much it tasted just like “real” noodles.

-Occasionally, when the vegetable blend seems to need a boost of sweetness, I add 1 teaspoon of maple syrup or honey when I’m adding the fish sauce.
-I love using fish sauce as a sub for soy sauce, but you can easily use soy or tamari sauce for the fish sauce, or just add about 1/4 teaspoon more salt when seasoning the dish.
+Occasionally, when the vegetable blend seems to need a boost of sweetness, I add 1 teaspoon of maple syrup or honey when I'm adding the fish sauce.
+I love using fish sauce as a sub for soy sauce, but you can easily use soy or tamari sauce for the fish sauce, or just add about ¼ teaspoon more salt when seasoning the dish.
+I may also add a dash of tamari sauce instead of some of the salt.

 Just to refresh your options for creating zucchini noodles, you can peel them with a vegetable peeler, use a julienne slicer, or a vegetable slicer like this (also referred to as a spiralizer).